RouninMedia/ashiva-changelog/README.md

     `<!--[<PoLIS⁵H>][<SB_Colour_Charts (Scotia_Beauty)>]-->`

- - Gave xHAN some special extensions to enable index-references and conditional statements in inline, declarative CapsuleManifests
+ - Gave xHAN some special extensions to enable index-references and conditional statements inside inline, declarative CapsuleManifests
  - Found (in `SB_Email_Subscribers` Capsule) some _"LogicCells"_ (now _Transformers_) which were simply included PHP functions.
 That is, they definitely weren't _Transformers_ but they weren't _"ServerSheets"_ (now _Pages_) either.
-So I introduced _"Includes"_ as another CapsuleCell category, alongside _Code, Media, Pages, Transformers, Vaults_
+So I introduced _"Includes"_ as a sixth CapsuleCell category, alongside _Code, Media, Pages, Transformers, Vaults_

 ______